JRHB314/VBCS-Integration/README.md

 ![](/images/david-search-10.png)<br>
 <br>

- Now perform the same steps for the `loadDescriptions` function.<br>
+ Now perform the same steps for the `loadDescriptions` function (drag another module function in for the loadDescriptions function, and bind the paramters to the function).
+The end action chain should look like this: <br>

  ![](/images/david-search-11.png)<br>
 <br>